-- 1. Contact the UT field coordinator as soon as possible to report this situation and to receive advice on how to proceed.
+- Contact the UT field coordinator as soon as possible to report this situation and to receive advice on how to proceed.
 The UT field coordinator will determine whether the student should return to the field setting while the issue is under review. - 2.
-Complete the Field Placement Safety Incident Report form located on the College of Social Work website and submit the completed form to the UT field coordinator ASAP.
+Complete the Field Incident Report form and submit the completed form to the UT field coordinator ASAP.